kaushlendrakumar/simpplr/README.md

 # simpplr

-# For any changes in stylesheet then change in app/scss/index.scss file
+# If any changes you want in stylesheet (change in app/scss/index.scss file)
   > Before changing anything please run the sass watch task.